$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Causality

 \end{widetext} where $J_0(x)$ is the Bessel function of the first kind of order zero.
-The detailed derivation of Eq.~\eqref{hyperimpresp} is presented in Appendix.
+The detailed derivation of Eq.~\eqref{hyperimpresp} is presented in the Appendix.
 In the derivation, we supposed that

-According to Eq.~\eqref{hyperimpresp}, if we further assume that $v_g<c$, the relativistic causality condition will take place.
+According to Eq.~\eqref{hyperimpresp}, if we further assume that $v_g \leqslant c$, the relativistic causality condition will take place.

-Let us note that the dispersion relation for hyperbolic approximation
+Let us note that the dispersion relation for hyperbolic approximation,

-defines a hyperbola with asymptotes $\omega = \pm v_g k_x$.
+defines the hyperbola with asymptotes $\omega = \pm v_g k_x$.
 This means that $\pm v_g$ is the group velocity of the mode at $|k_x|\gg1$.
-In other words, $v_g$ is a group velocity of the mode in the empty lattice approximation.
+In other words, $v_g$ is the group velocity of the mode in the empty lattice approximation.

 Thus, we have shown that the conditions~\eqref{cause_parab} and~\eqref{cause_hyperb} provide causality of the parabolic and hyperbolic approximations, respectively.
 Moreover, the hyperbolic approximation is causal in a relativistic sense.
-We can call the expressionss~\eqref{cause_parab},~\eqref{cause_hyperb} the causality conditions, since their violation leads to the non-causality of the corresponding approximations~\eqref{parabolic2},~\eqref{hyperbolic2}.
+We can call the expressions~\eqref{cause_parab},~\eqref{cause_hyperb} the causality conditions, since their violation leads to the non-causality of the corresponding approximations~\eqref{parabolic2},~\eqref{hyperbolic2}.

 Let us use the causality condition~\eqref{cause_hyperb}, assuming that both $xOy$ and $yOz$ are the symmetry planes of the structure (symmetry groups p2mm and p2mg).
-In this case, Eqs.~\eqref{hyperbolic3},~\eqref{unit_main3} lead to the following elegant form of the spatiotemporal Fano line-shape for a symmetric lossless structure:
+In this case, Eqs.~\eqref{hyperbolic3},~\eqref{unit_main3} lead to the following elegant form of the $\omega$--$k_x$ Fano line-shape for a symmetric lossless structure:

-where $\omega_{p1}, t, r \in \mathbb{C}$; $\omega_{p2}, v_g \in \mathbb{R}$; $\omega_{zt} = \Re \omega_{p1} \pm i\frac{r}{t}\Im \omega_{p1} \in \mathbb{R}$, $\omega_{zr} = \Re \omega_{p1} \pm i\frac{t}{r}\Im \omega_{p1} \in \mathbb{R}$.
+where $\omega_{p1}, t, r \in \mathbb{C}$; $v_g, \omega_{p2}, \omega_{zt}, \omega_{zr}, \mathrm{i}\frac{r}{t} \in \mathbb{R}$; $|r|^2+|t|^2=1$; $\omega_{zt} = \Re \omega_{p1} \pm \mathrm{i}\frac{r}{t}\Im \omega_{p1}$; $\omega_{zr} = \Re \omega_{p1} \pm \mathrm{i}\frac{t}{r}\Im \omega_{p1}$.